BigFood2307/FS22_AnimalFoodCalculator/README.md

 If you have no idea how to run this script but still trust me enough to run some code you dont understand, here is how:

+* Download this code from github
+* Unpack it into a folder, enter the folder with this README inside it
 * Install Python 3: https://www.python.org/downloads/
 * Open this folder in a command line: https://www.wikihow.com/Open-a-Folder-in-Cmd
 * Type 'python main.py' (without quotes)